 From an environmental perspective, a well-diversified mix of solar, wind, geothermal, energy efficiency, and conservation is superior to fossil fuels.
 From production to consumption, it's pretty much a no-brainer.

 But in order for an environmentally superior energy mix to thrive, it must also be economically superior.
 And that's exactly what we're seeing today.

-You see, there's been a dramatic decrease in renewable energy production costs over the past few years, particularly in the solar space, where the price per watt fell from $76 in 1977 to $0.30 in 2015.
+You see, there's been a dramatic decrease in renewable energy production costs over the past few years, particularly in the solar space, where the cost to install solar has dropped by more than 70% since 2010.

-The bottom line is that we're now three years away from total grid parity — that is, when renewable energy technology can produce electricity for the same cost as conventional electricity that's currently provided from a transmission and distribution grid.
+The bottom line is that we're now about two years away from total grid parity — that is, when renewable energy technology can produce electricity for the same cost as conventional electricity that's currently provided from a transmission and distribution grid.